 When it comes to offline marketing campaigns, Spotify has taken a leading role over recent years.
 Its billboards are both visually appealing and inspired by internet meme culture.

-We hope we could not only give you a thorough understanding of how a marketing campaign is being planned and executed, but also give you an idea of how much fun it is to bring a creative marketing campaign to life.
+We hope we could not only give you a thorough understanding of the key marketing campaign steps, but also give you an idea of how much fun it is to bring a creative marketing campaign to life.

 Marketing requires distinct skills from different fields.
 You need to be a creative out-of-the-box thinker, who knows how to capture your audience.
 And you need to possess marketing project management skills, such as a bird’s eye view of the entire project, scope, and deadlines.